Key takeaways:

 The virus that causes COVID doesn’t cause shingles directly.
 But COVID and shingles may be related.
 COVID illness weakens the immune system, and that can give the virus a chance to wake up and cause shingles.
 Here’s what the research shows so far:

-One study found that people who had serious COVID illness were twice as likely to develop shingles.
+A review of studies found that people with COVID illness were twice as likely to develop shingles compared to people who did not get sick with COVID.

 Another very large study found that people older than 50 years were 15% more likely to develop shingles if they had COVID illness when compared with people of the same age who didn’t get COVID.